Mother staring down at sleeping baby who is on a feeding schedule for a newborn

 • A good bottle feeding consists of baby taking in about three ounces per feeding.
 As long as your baby is taking in at least 24 ounces every 24 hours, you’re in good shape.

-During the day, if your baby is not asking to be fed every two to three hours, wake him up.
+During the day, if your baby is not asking to be fed every two to three hours, wake them up.

 • Watch the clock AND your baby.
 Babies have a 50-60 minute sleep cycle.
 This means that about once every hour, your baby is in a very light state of sleep.
 A baby in this state is much easier to rouse than a baby in deep sleep.

 • Babies in light sleep will stir, flutter their eyelids, and make mouth movements.
-When you see these signs anywhere around the two to three hour mark, pick your baby up, undress him and hold him skin to skin.
-Given some time, he’ll wake up and start looking for his food.
-If he falls deeply back asleep, you can just hold him until he’s ready, or put him back down and try again the next time you see those signs of light sleep.
+When you see these signs anywhere around the two to three hour mark, pick your baby up, undress them and hold him skin to skin.
+Given some time, they’ll wake up and start looking for their food.
+If they fall deeply back asleep, you can just hold them until they're ready or put them back down and try again the next time you see those signs of light sleep.

 Many babies will sleep for a four to six hour stretch at night if you let them, and then eat more during their waking hours to make up for anything they missed.

 • If you are breastfeeding, your supply will adjust to your baby’s demand.
-In other words, it will go down at night when he sleeps longer and increase during the day when he eats more frequently.
+In other words, it will go down at night when they sleep longer and increase during the day when they eats more frequently.
 Therefore, there’s no need to pump in the middle of the night.

-• If you are bottle feeding, you’ll notice your baby eating a bit more in some of his bottles.
-As long as he’s getting in at least 24 ounces in 24 hours, it doesn’t really matter how that is divided up.
+• If you are bottle feeding, you’ll notice your baby eating a bit more in some of their bottles.
+As long as they're getting in at least 24 ounces in 24 hours, it doesn’t really matter how that is divided up.

 If you are worried about your baby not getting enough to eat, contact your pediatrician.